Mpinyaz/CCsvReader/README.md

 ## TODO

 - [x] create the option to specify the delimiter
+- [x] create global header file
-- [] create a tokenizer after parsing
+- [ ] create a tokenizer after parsing